eclipse-theia/theia/doc/Publishing.md

 ## Announce upcoming release

 It's good to give a heads-up to the Theia developers some hours before a release.
 One can use whatever forum is appropriate.
-At the time of writing this is `spectrum`.
-Here is an [example](https://spectrum.chat/theia/dev/0-11-0-release~f8181a53-436a-4b35-a3e3-a447a298a334).
+At the time of writing this is `Discourse`.
+Here is an [example](https://community.theia-ide.org/t/0-11-0-release/373).

 ## Pre-Publishing Steps